 Oxbridge Re Announces 2023 First Quarter Results on May 12, 2023

-/EIN News/ -- GRAND CAYMAN, Cayman Islands, May 08, 2023 (GLOBE NEWSWIRE) -- Oxbridge Re (NASDAQ: OXBR) announced that it plans to hold a conference call on Friday May 12, 2023 at 4:30 p.m.
+GRAND CAYMAN, Cayman Islands, May 08, 2023 (GLOBE NEWSWIRE) -- Oxbridge Re OXBR announced that it plans to hold a conference call on Friday May 12, 2023 at 4:30 p.m.
 Eastern time to discuss results for the first quarter ended March 31, 2023.
 Financial results will be issued in a press release after the close of the market on the same day.
-Oxbridge Re’s management will host the conference call, followed by a question and answer period.
+Oxbridge Re's management will host the conference call, followed by a question and answer period.

 Interested parties can listen to the live presentation by dialing the listen-only number below.